Curriculum Statement - Languages

 It also affords students the chance to understand the codes which exist behind languages and how these might interplay, or be at odds with English.
 They will be able to recognise that rules and patterns exist throughout languages and that these may well be influenced by the impact of culture.
 Students can start to build a more powerful understanding of their own language through questioning how we put together words, sentences and text.

 Speak First – Students are learning how to communicate in another language and this begins with speech.
 Students will build up a level of confidence which allows them to respond naturally to each other and their teacher, being comfortable using the taught language, aiming to achieve excellent pronunciation.
-Students are exposed to little or no English during lessons so that students are immersed in the sounds and nuances of the target language as well as hearing new language modelled to them by their teacher.

 Scaffolding the Learning – Language does not exist in isolation.
 Students must understand how language is built, and connected together, and the foundations they do this on must be firm.
-The curriculum in languages has been carefully devised so that grammar is sequenced according to prior learning meaning that students are given the ability to master key concepts at every stage of their journey.
-Patterns are exposed so that students can take ownership of their language learning and develop the ability to become both flexible and creative with their language.
+The curriculum in languages has been carefully devised so that grammar is sequenced according to prior learning so that students are given the ability to master key concepts at every stage of their journey.
+Patterns are exposed so that students can take ownership of their language learning and develop the ability to become both flexible and creative with their written and spoken language.

 Co Curriculum Enrichment